 One of the true measures of a School’s success can be seen in its alumni, not just in terms of their career and further academic achievements, but in their continued affection for the school and the strength of friendships within peer groups and across the school.

-Our alumni look fondly on their school days at Derby Grammar and often return to visit teachers, to share stories, to offer their skills and knowledge for the benefit of current pupils, or for a free lunch – one of the lifelong perks of being a Derby Grammar School alumnus.
+Our alumni look fondly on their school days at Derby Grammar and often return to visit teachers, to share stories, to offer their skills and knowledge for the benefit of current pupils, or just to join us for lunch.

 Old Derbeian Society

 All pupils who study at Derby Grammar School are entitled to membership of the Old Derbeian Society when they leave.
 The society comprises pupils of this School and also the old Derby School.
 Its prime purpose is to keep old pupils in touch with the School and each other.

 We do this through a series of social and sporting events including the annual Old Derbeian vs Derby Grammar School cricket match and an annual dinner.